omedusyo/stack-machine-with-continuations/README.md

         fib (x - 1) + fib (x - 2)
 ```
 There are much more efficient implementations that use constant stack space,
-but the point of example is that the functions calls itself recursively twice.
+but the point of the example is that the functions calls itself recursively twice.
 It will illustrate the call stack nicely.
 Let us first look at what kind of a recursive process is generated for `x == 4`.
 The angle braces denote the currently focused computation